 What should I do if my child is unwell?

 Please contact the school office on 01243 602738 before 9.00am on any day when your child is too ill to attend school.
-Parents who have downloaded the ParentMail app (Android, iOS) can notify us of absences via the app.
+Parents who have downloaded the ARBOR app (Android, iOS) can notify us of absences by sending an in app message.

 Coughs and common colds are not normally a reason for absence from school.
-If you are unsure about their fitness for school, you can always bring them to school and speak with their class teacher or Mrs Habgood.
+If you are unsure about their fitness for school, you can always bring them to school and speak with their class teacher or the school office.
 If their condition worsens during the school day, we can contact you.

 When should my child return to school?